shoui520/shoui520.github.io/docs/new-guide-preview.md

 - Accumulating more vocabulary and grammar structures, which becomes a measure of one’s own progress;
 - And finally, in the endgame, moving to or visiting Japan in hopes of having opportunities to practice their skills.

-None of that is bad in itself, it actually might be sufficient study, but it's not enough to get you to a high level of proficiency.
+None of that is bad in itself, it is actually sufficient study, but it's not enough to get you to a high level of proficiency.
 The problem is that they aren't actually engaging with the real language—but what do I mean by that?

 Let's take swimming as an example.
 You can't just stay in the baby pool with floaters and take your time to become a pro at the baby pool before attempting to swim in the kids’ pool.
-This won’t make you a good swimmer, unless you’re 4 years old.
+This won’t make you a good swimmer.
+You can't expect to get anywhere by just learning all the theory behind the techniques and practicing them in isolation without actually swimming in a real pool.

 How about a more relatable example: competitive video games.
 You won’t get better at the game just playing against the AI and grinding in training mode all day.
 You have to play the real game against other people even if you think you’re going to lose by a landslide.
 That's the only possible way to learn.

 <strong><h3> It's important to learn how to move on!</h3></strong>

 A common trap students fall into in language learning is staying on beginner resources for too long.
 They want to ensure they know every single detail of their basics and refuse to move onto the real language.
 They refuse to engage in anything they aren't already comfortable with, because they are too afraid of not understanding anything.
 They feel like they aren't “ready".
 Yet it’s important to leave your beginner resources as soon as possible because, in reality, you will never be ready until you actually start engaging with the real language and get yourself used to it.

+Perfectionism can be a double-edged sword in language learning.
+As a perfectionist myself, I've suffered more than I've gained wanting to make sure I've gotten every single detail down of trivial things that didn't really matter in the big picture.
+Learning a language is like climbing a mountain. you can try to climb that mountain without ropes and whatnot assisting your route, and though, it will take lots of struggle, you will eventually make it if you persist. traditional study is like building that rope so that it's easier to climb that mountain, but you can't climb the mountain just by making a rope!-You eventually have to climb it, and no matter how much rope you decide to make, eventually you just get diminishing returns, and climbing that mountain is still going to be difficult and time-consuming.

 ## 1.3 The scale of language